WCSCourses/ViralBioinfLAC2022/Modules/Consensus-and-variant-calling-theory-and-practical.md

 This will take a few minutes to run depending on your system, but you should soon see a new file in your directory called: **dengue-cons.vcf**

 **Question3: how many variants has lofreq detected?**

+Tip: you can use `bcftools` for this:

+    bcftools stats dengue-cons.vcf > dengue-cons.stats

 **Question4: what type of variants are they?**